horried-henry/Task/README.md

 - HTML & CSS for front-end development
 - Node.js (Future learning)

-3. Projects
+3. Project
    Rock, Paper, Scissors Game
 - **Description**: Created a simple JavaScript-based game to practice conditional statements.
 - **Technologies**: JavaScript

-- 4. Goals for the Internship
+4. Goals for the Internship
  1. Master Git and GitHub for professional workflows.
  2. Become proficient in JavaScript fundamentals and DOM manipulation.
  3. Build and deploy 2-3 web projects.
  4. Collaborate on at least one group project with my peers.
  5. Learn the basics of Node.js for back-end development.

 5. Key Learnings
    Week 1